Lane Splitting

-The AMA endorses lane splitting, given the long term success in California and the University of California study by Berkley researchers showing that it enhances motorcycle safety.
+The AMA endorses the practice of legalizing lane splitting and lane filtering.
+Given the long-term success in California and the University of California Berkeley Safe Transportation Research and Education Center (SafeTREC) study showing that it enhances motorcycle safety.
 “A motorcycle’s narrow width can allow it to pass between lanes of stopped or slow-moving cars on roadways where the lanes are wide enough to offer an adequate gap.
 This option can provide an escape route for motorcyclists who would otherwise be trapped or struck from behind.
 There is evidence (Hurt, 1981) that traveling between lanes of stopped or slow-moving cars (i.e., lane splitting) on multiple-lane roads (such as interstate highways) slightly reduces crash frequency compared with staying within the lane and moving with other traffic.”
-There has been recent enthusiasm for lane splitting and/or filtering in other states.
-The AMA endorses these practices—as long as lane splitting is conducted within safe highway speeds—and will assist groups and individuals working to bring legal lane splitting and/or filtering to their state.
+The AMA endorses these practices—as long as lane splitting and filtering is conducted within identified safe speeds and will assist groups and individuals working to bring legal lane splitting and filtering to their state.

-In many countries (excluding the United States), lane splittingii and filteringiii are normal practices for motorcyclists.
+In many countries (excluding the United States), lane splitting and filtering are normal practices for motorcyclists.
 Particularly in the highly urbanized areas of Europe and Asia, motorcycle and scooter operators are expected to pass between conventional vehicles and filter (advance) to the front of the group.

-The University of California at Berkeley published a report in May 2015 that concludes that motorcyclists who split lanes in heavy traffic are significantly less likely to be struck from behind by other motorists, are less likely to suffer head or torso injuries, and are less likely to sustain fatal injuries in a crash.2
+The SafeTREC report in 2015 concludes that motorcyclists who split lanes in heavy traffic are significantly less likely to be struck from behind by other motorists, are less likely to suffer head or torso injuries, and are less likely to sustain fatal injuries in a crash.2

 One of the recommendations in the National Agenda for Motorcycle Safety (NAMS)3 is: “Study the safety implications of lane splitting.”
 In support of this recommendation, the report states: